 1) The earliest Roman armies were conscripted from ‘tribes’ –

 While it may come as a surprise to many, but the Roman army equipment’s archaeological evidence ranges far back to even 9th century BC, mostly from the warrior tombs on the Capitoline Hill.
 As for the literary evidence, they mention how the earliest Roman armies were recruited from the three main ‘tribes’ of Rome.
-This shouldn’t come as too much of a shock (for those who are used to reading about the ‘civilized’ nature of Rome), since the settlement of Rome itself started out as a backwater which was inhabited by cattle rustlers who made their camps and rudimentary dwellings among the hills and the swamp lands.
+This shouldn’t come as too much of a shock (for those who are used to reading about the ‘civilized’ nature of Rome), since the settlement of Rome itself started out as a backwater which (as mentioned in Rome and Her Enemies – edited by Jane Penrose) was inhabited by cattle rustlers who made their camps and rudimentary dwellings among the hills and the swamplands.

 The so-called early Roman society also mirrored this tribal arrangement, with its composition of the three main tribes and thirty curiae.
 The very word ‘curia‘ is etymologically derived from co-viria, and its meaning basically entailed a ‘band of armed warriors’.
 These curiae also became the ‘republican’ backbone of the emerging Roman kingdom, as is evident from their voting rights in the earliest Roman assembly – known as comitia curiata.
 And as for their societal ambit, each curia was composed of ten families (gentes), and ten such curiae formed a tribe (tribus).

 2) Beyond grand notions, the term legion literally only meant ‘levy’ –